rezaebrahimi1/helm-gitlabrunner-monitoring/README.md

   The installation is done using helm.
 Change gitlabUrl, runnerRegistrationToken, clusterWideAccess, image, tags and protected values in values.yaml to your desired state.

-  The differences between original values and desired values are also mention in values.patch file in here.

 1-2 Adjust roles for "default" SA

   After creation of gitlab-runner namespace, the default  SA (service account) will be created.
 Since this SA is utilized to deploy monitoring resources to k8s cluster namespaces, some extra role are added to it.